Duryea Motor Wagon Company: History

 By 1905, Duryea's fifty workers were manufacturing sixty cars a year, including the four-wheel Phaeton, which soon sold for $1,600.
-Duryea's automobiles were a success, but a fight among the company's partners led to collapse of the business in 1907.
+Duryea's automobiles were a success, but a dispute among the company's partners led to collapse of the business in 1907.
 Undaunted, Charles Duryea designed a new automobile with significant design innovations, including a two-cylinder, air-cooled engine, which he named the "Buggyaut."
 Manufactured in a garage at 32 Carpenter St., the Buggyaut was an inexpensive auto with large wheels designed for rural markets and unpaved roads.
 To make the car affordable, Duryea introduced a simple body design, mounted on the side bars of the chassis, in usual buggy fashion, that made the Buggyaut light and easy riding.
-The two-passenger model, complete with top, sold for only $700, but the Buggyaut never achieved the success that he had envisioned.
+The two-passenger model, complete with a top, sold for only $700, but the Buggyaut never achieved the success that he had envisioned.
 In 1914, Duryea closed the garage and left Reading.

 In 1916, eight years after Henry Ford introduced his Model T, Duryea made another attempt to produce his own "car for the people."
 With financing from Keyser Fry of Reading, he created the Duryea GEM, a cross between an automobile and a motorcycle, with a newly designed engine and suspension.
 Advertised as the "Biggest Idea in the History of the Motor Car and the Last Word in Automobile Construction," the Duryea GEM combined the comfort and stability of an automobile with the simplicity, handling, and economy of a motorcycle.
 It was also extremely affordable, costing only $250 and boasting an impressive 65 miles of driving per gallon of gasoline.
 Once again, however, lack of funding forced Duryea to drop the project, with only six being thought to have been built.
 The GEM was the last automobile built by Charles Duryea.

 Although Charles did discuss with Frank Duryea the building of the first commercially successful American automobile, Frank was the actual builder during their collaboration.
 He did correspond with his brother Charles regarding what did and did not work in the design.
 Charles left Springfield in 1892 before construction began.
 This was documented in transcripts during the Selden Patent trial.